 Meet the passionate, young individuals who are driving this initiative forward.

-Arman is a first-year honours student at Simon Fraser University.
+Arman is a second-year honours student at Simon Fraser University.
 He enjoys business, math and science programs, and has participated in many competitions across Canada.
 He has respectable experience with non-profits and charitable organizations, working on the board of directors for many of them.
 Arman has served as the president for the Junior Achievement Company Program, President of Business Case Competitions at North Surrey, Head Event Coordinator at the Canadian Scholarship Society, and now is enthusiastic to serve as the chair of Global Cure.
 He co-founded the organization Global Cure with the intention of raising funds for local, national, and international hospitals.
 He is confident he will be able to utilize his various skills to ensure the success of Global Cure.

-Sohat is an ardent, and ambitious first-year student at the University of British Columbia who founded Global Cure in an effort to raise awareness for healthcare, while also simultaneously involving the youth in this endeavor.
+Sohat is an ardent, and ambitious second year student at the University of British Columbia who founded Global Cure in an effort to raise awareness for healthcare, while also simultaneously involving the youth in this endeavor.
 After realizing the difference that Hospitals can make in transforming the lives of individuals inflicted with severe illnesses, Sohat learned that healthcare is a salient facet of society.
 With this in mind, Global Cure was founded.
 Outside of Global Cure, Sohat has also founded a club dedicated to raising funds for the Canadian Cancer Society at his school, and he also works with many other non-profits such as CACTES Association and STEM Fellowship at an executive level.
 Furthermore, he enjoys reading and lifting “heavy” barbells at the gym.
 This year, Sohat is ecstatic with working with an amazing board of directors and hopes to show that with unity, we can make a difference in battling the disparities within our healthcare system.

-Premvir is a first- year student at the University of British Columbia.
+Premvir is a second- year student at the University of British Columbia.
 Currently, he is involved with two Surrey Youth councils as well as other two volunteer organizations.
 When he’s not volunteering or taking part in extracurricular activities, Premvir can be seen stuck to his laptop or playing video games.
 Premvir understands that health care is absolutely imperative for everyone yet sadly, many hospitals are underfunded or overcrowded.
 Therefore, he co-founded the club Global Cure.
 Premvir is elated due to the fact that Global Cure is entirely youth-run, therefore empowered youth become the changers and leaders of their community.
 In addition, he is excited for the future of Global Cure and how much it will develop and expand due to the steadfast and dedicated nature of Global Cure’s staff and directors.